fbcmuncie/fbcmuncie_website/content/weddings.md

 layout: weddings
 ---

-For more information on availability, please contact Christy Allen, Wedding Coordinator, at 765-717-5229.
+For more information on availability, please contact the church office at 765-284-7749.

 To reserve your date, you will need to mail the contract, the information sheet and a deposit to:

 First Baptist Church
-Attention: Christy Allen
 309 E. Adams Street
 Muncie, Indiana 47305